 The special interest groups are as follows:

-2. Tree-hugging environmentalists.
+- Environmentalists.
 They have been opposed to coal mining in the area for a long time because of environmental reasons.
 They are concerned with loss of animal life and damage to the habitat.
-A lot of these tree huggers rent rooms to city people who come to the area to enjoy beautiful nature.
+Many of the town’s environmentalists rent rooms to city people who come to the area to enjoy beautiful nature.